 First off, children are taught that each alphabet letter has its own unique sound.
 For example:

 Once children have this concept, the logic is made a little harder.
 Two (or sometimes three) letters can also come together to make a new sound.
 For example:

 The next layer of complexity is where you really start to see spelling improve.
 Children learn that a sound can be represented in many ways.
 For example the /ee/ sound:

 Finally, children will learn that a letter or group of letters can represent different sounds.
 For example:

 As soon as children have learned between 6-8 alphabet sounds, they must start blending to read words.
 Many programs will wait until children know all 26 alphabet sounds.
 This is completely unnecessary – it should be done much earlier.
 By doing it earlier, we demonstrate to children why we are learning the sounds; to blend words to read.

 The process of reading involves decoding or ‘breaking’ words into separate sounds, which can then be blended together to read an unknown word.
 Children tackle each word with four steps:

 The process of spelling is the reverse to reading.
 It requires children to identify the sounds in a word and then to match a letter (or letters) with that sound to essentially ‘make’ the word.
 This takes a five step process:

 Let’s assume that children have learned eight sounds:

 The texts children practise and apply their knowledge with, should only use the sounds the children have been taught.
-Many phonics books and apps make the mistake of giving words which, yes, are simple and use the target sound, but throw in sounds which the children simply have not learned yet.
+Many phonics books and apps make the mistake of giving words which are child-friendly and use the target sound, but throw in sounds which the children simply have not learned yet.
 For example: